malvag/distributed-ml-bench/README.md

 ### Single-node Data Pipeline

 The `tf.data` API enables you to build complex input pipelines from simple, reusable pieces.
 It's very efficient.
-It makes it possible to handle large amounts of data, read from different data formats, and perform complex transformations.
+It enables handling large amounts of data, reading from different data formats, and performing complex transformations.

 Load the fashion-mnist dataset into a `tf.data.Dataset` object and do some preprocessing.
 We normalize the image pixel values from the [0, 255] range to the [0, 1] range.
 We are keeping an in-memory cache to improve performance.
 We also shuffle the training data.